WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

    the 4-item array initial byte and 8-byte bytestring initial byte, followed by 🌐📦 in UTF-8), return an error.

+1. Let `version` be the result of reading 5 bytes from `stream`.
+If this is an error, return that error.

+1. Let `urlType` and `urlLength` be the result of reading the type and argument of a CBOR item from `stream` ({{parse-type-argument}}).
+If this is an error or `urlType` is not 3 (a CBOR text string), return an error.

+1. Let `fallbackUrlBytes` be the result of reading `urlLength` bytes from `stream`.
+If this is an error, return that error.

+1. Let `fallbackUrl` be the result of parsing ({{URL}}) the UTF-8 decoding of `fallbackUrlBytes` with no base URL.
+If either the UTF-8 decoding or parsing fails, return an error.

+   Note: From this point forward, errors also include the fallback URL to help clients recover.

+1. If `version` does not have the hex encoding "44 31 00 00 00" (the CBOR
+   encoding of a 4-byte byte string holding an ASCII "1" followed by three 0 bytes), return an error with `fallbackUrl`.

+   Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this
+    specification MUST NOT use the version "1" in this byte string, and MUST instead define an implementation-specific string to identify which draft is implemented.
+This string SHOULD match the version used in the draft's MIME type ({{internet-media-type-registration}}).

 1. Let `sectionLengthsLength` be the result of getting the length of the CBOR bytestring header from `stream` ({{parse-bytestring}}).
-If this is an error, return that error.
+If this is an error, return that error with `fallbackUrl`.

-1. If `sectionLengthsLength` is 8192 (8*1024) or greater, return an error.
+1. If `sectionLengthsLength` is 8192 (8*1024) or greater, return an error with `fallbackUrl`.

 1. Let `sectionLengthsBytes` be the result of reading `sectionLengthsLength` bytes from `stream`.
-If `sectionLengthsBytes` is an error, return that error.
+If `sectionLengthsBytes` is an error, return that error with `fallbackUrl`.

 1. Let `sectionLengths` be the result of parsing one CBOR item ({{parse-cbor}}) from `sectionLengthsBytes`, matching the section-lengths rule in the CDDL ({{!I-D.ietf-cbor-cddl}}) above.
-If `sectionLengths` is an error, return an error.
+If `sectionLengths` is an error, return an error with `fallbackUrl`.

 1. Let (`sectionsType`, `numSections`) be the result of parsing the type and argument of a CBOR item from `stream` ({{parse-type-argument}}).

-1. If `sectionsType` is not `4` (a CBOR array) or `numSections` is not half of the length of `sectionLengths`, return an error.
+1. If `sectionsType` is not `4` (a CBOR array) or `numSections` is not half of the length of `sectionLengths`, return an error with `fallbackUrl`.

 1. Let `sectionsStart` be the current offset within `stream`.